When you repeatedly lose your ability to stay focused on your personal goals, it’s easy to become discouraged to the point of giving up.

 Jim Collins’ related approach is called “looking at brutal facts”.

 Looking at the brutal facts is clearly seeing the facts of your situation.
-It the flip side of your vision.
+It is the flip side of your vision.

 When we set goals, we allow ourselves to dream.